Attendance Awareness Campaign Partners

 The Collaborative for Academic, Social, and Emotional Learning (CASEL) is the nation’s leading organization advancing the development of academic, social, and emotional competence for all students.
 CASEL’s mission is to help make evidence-based social and emotionallearning an integral part of education from preschool through high school.
 Through research, practice, and policy, CASEL collaborates to ensure all students become knowledgeable, responsible, caring, and contributing members of society.
 Visit www.casel.org for more information.

-Check & Connect is an evidence-based, comprehensive student engagement intervention that utilizes trained mentors to engage marginalized, disengaged students in grades K-12 and keep them on track to graduate.
+Check & Connect is an evidence-based, comprehensive student engagement intervention whereby mentors engage marginalized, disengaged students in grades K-12.
 According to the What Works Clearinghouse, Check & Connect is the only dropout prevention intervention found to have positive effects on staying in school.

 The Children’s Aid Society’s National Center for Community Schools has facilitated the development of over 15,000 community schools nationally and internationally.
 We provide the consultation, advocacy and innovation that enable schools and their community partners to meet the comprehensive needs of children, strengthen families and empower neighborhoods.